barisbicer/searchSuggestions/README.md

 # searchSuggestions
-Appplication is for seacrh pattern for search box
+Appplication is for search pattern for search box